A A A A C K K ! ! You've entered my Cathy shrine!

 By 1982, Cathy had developed a more "greeting card"-esque design, in this strip you can see Guisewite being more confident in her ability to add extra little "flairs" to Cathy's face, the most important of these for her design are the little lines around her eyes, as well as the little eyeliner wings and eyelashes.

-This 1990 strip shows Irving with an even larger nose (and his new haircut that lasted a week), if we were to speak on exponential growth, by the time we get to 2020 it'll be the only thing that can fit in the strip panels.
-But for now lets focus on the emphasized opne-mouthed "bleah" face.
-Guisewite really loves to use this one, and her usage seems to ramp up in the 90s.
+This 1990 strip shows Irving with an even larger nose (and his new haircut that lasted a week).
+Note the emphasized opne-mouthed "bleah" face.
+Guisewite really loves to use this one, and her usage seems to ramp up in the 90s. this strip also marks the beginning of a transformation seen with Cathy's hair, as it becomes more rounded and less straight.

 TBW